Yelp/paasta/docs/source/autoscaling.rst

 The currently available decicion policies are:

 :pid:
   Uses a PID controller to determine when to autoscale a service.
+See https://en.wikipedia.org/wiki/PID_controller for more information on PIDs.

   Autoscaling parameters:

   :setpoint: the target utilization the controller aims for.
 Defaults to 0.8 (80%).
   :delay: the number of seconds the decision policy must wait before fetching new data.
 Defaults to 600.
+  :Kp: the proportional control constant.
+Defaults to 0.2.
+  :Ki: the integral control constant.
+Defaults to 0.2.
+  :Kd: the derivative control constant.
+Defaults to 0.05.
 :threshold:
   Autoscales when a service's utilization exceeds beyond a certain threshold.